diagrams/diagrams-doc/doc/manual.rst

 Every transformation comes in two variants, a noun form and a verb form.
 For example, there are two functions for scaling along the `x`:math:\-axis, `scalingX` and `scaleX`.
-The noun form constructs a transformation object, which can then be stored in a data structure, passed as an argument, combined with other transformations, *etc.*, and ultimately applied to a diagram with the `transform` function.
+The noun form (*e.g.*
-The verb form directly applies the transformation to a diagram.
-The verb form is much more common (and the documentation below will only discuss verb forms), but getting one's hands on a transformation can occasionally be useful.
+`scalingX`) constructs a `Transformation` value, which can then be stored in a data structure, passed as an argument, combined with other transformations, *etc.*, and ultimately applied to a diagram (or other `Transformable` value) with the `transform` function.
+The verb form directly applies the transformation.
+The verb form is much more common (and the documentation below will only discuss verb forms), but getting one's hands on a first-class `Transformation` value can occasionally be useful.

 Transformations in general